 - Certified Financial Planner (CFP®): CFPs must have years of experience and pass a rigorous exam to achieve certification.
 By studying your income, taxes, debts, and investments, these financial professionals can give you a sense of your complete financial picture and help you work toward your financial goals.

 - Registered Investment Advisor (RIA): RIAs can provide investment advice and manage your assets.
 As fiduciaries, RIAs are required to offer investment recommendations only with your best interest in mind.
 They typically charge a flat fee for their services.

 - Brokers: These professionals are paid on commission to buy and sell securities for you.
 They are not held to the fiduciary standard required of RIAs; however, they can offer suggestions and guidance based on your financial needs.

-Besides explaining their professional designation, potential partners should be able to clearly describe their areas of expertise and explain how they like to work with clients.
-You should also share your financial priorities to ensure there is alignment with their experience.
-For instance, if you want help planning for retirement, you might look for someone who has experience with holistic planning that can help you see how all your assets and investments work together.
+Besides explaining their professional designation, potential partners should clearly describe their areas of expertise and explain how they typically work with their clients.
+Be sure to share your financial priorities to ensure there is alignment with their experience.
+For instance, if you want help planning for retirement, you might look for someone who has experience with holistic planning that can help you see how all your assets and investments can work together.

 2. What are your fees?

 Qualified professionals will clearly explain what they charge for their services and how those expenses are calculated.
 For example, you’ll want to know if they earn their money via:

 - A flat rate: The costs vary by project.
 For example, a financial professional may charge anywhere from $700 to $3,500 to put together a retirement plan.2